 The purpose of this standard is to present engineering and design requirements for effective reliable shelters.
 These shelters must be able to be operable in a variety of environments without degradation, capable of all necessary transport modes.
 Also, these shelters must be useable by all branches of the Armed Services

-There are general requirements of the shelter life, reliability and maintainability.
+There are general requirements of the shelter life, reliability, and maintainability.
 Unless otherwise stated, the design life for a typical shelter must be 15 years.
 The shelter must also have a calculated mean time to repair at the organizational and intermediate level not to exceed 4 hours at the 90th percentile.

 These requirements apply to all expandable and non-expandable shelters.
 All shelters entering the standard family of shelters shall have a Maintainability Index calculated and assigned.
-The shelters should be constructed with use of common hand tools.
+The shelters should be constructed with the use of common hand tools.